 By Anthony Gittins, Software Engineer

 The design and development of any successful product or system involves a host of people from multiple disciplines; Mechanical, Electrical, Software, Firmware, Quality, Test and Manufacturing.
 In order for this diverse group to efficiently and cohesively design a product, everyone must be building on the same foundation, or system architecture.
-At SIGMADESIGN, this foundation is created by our Systems Engineers.
-They build a clear foundation and starting point from which our engineers, designers and developers can work.
+At SIGMADESIGN, our Systems Engineers create this foundation.
+They build a clear basis and starting point from which our engineers, designers and developers can work.
 This allows for clear and efficient team operation and prevents extra design iteration loops caused by unclear or incomplete system architecture decisions.

 A STRONG FOUNDATION –> SYSTEM ARCHITECTURE